S. I. Hayakawa: Academic career

 Hayakawa lectured at the University of Chicago from 1950 to 1955.
-He presented a talk at the 1954 Conference of Activity Vector Analysts at Lake George, New York, in which he discussed a theory of personality from the semantic point of view.
-It was later published as The Semantic Barrier.
-The definitive lecture discussed the Darwinism of the "survival of self" as contrasted with the "survival of self-concept."
-His ideas on general semantics influenced A. E. van Vogt's Null-A novels, The World of Null-A and The Pawns of Null-A. Van Vogt in The World of Null-A (i.e., non-Aristotelian) makes Hayakawa a character, introducing him as: "Professor Hayakawa is today's Mr. Null-A himself, the elected head of the International Society for General Semantics."
+He presented a talk at the 1954 Conference of Activity Vector Analysts at Lake George, New York, in which he discussed a theory of personality based on general semantics; it was later published as The Semantic Barrier.
+The lecture discussed the Darwinism of the "survival of self" as contrasted with the "survival of self-concept."
+His ideas influenced science fiction writer A. E. van Vogt's novels The World of Null-A and The Pawns of Null-A, and he is mentioned in the author's introduction to a reprint of the former.

 Hayakawa was an English professor at San Francisco State College (now San Francisco State University) from 1955 to 1968.
-In the early 1960s, he helped organize the Anti Digit Dialing League, a San Francisco group that opposed the introduction of all-digit telephone exchange names.
-Among the students he trained were commune leader Stephen Gaskin and author Gerald Haslam.
-He was named acting president of San Francisco State College on November 26, 1968, during a student strike, when Ronald Reagan was governor of California and Joseph Alioto was mayor of San Francisco.
+In the early 1960s, he helped organize the "Anti Digit Dialing League", a San Francisco group that opposed the introduction of all-digit telephone exchange names.
+Among his students at San Francisco State College were activist Stephen Gaskin and author Gerald Haslam.
+He was named acting president of the institution during a student strike on November 26, 1968.
 On July 9, 1969, the California State Colleges board of trustees appointed Hayakawa the ninth president of San Francisco State.
 Hayakawa retired on July 10, 1973.

 Hayakawa wrote a column for the Register and Tribune Syndicate from 1970 to 1976.
-In 1973, Hayakawa changed his political affiliation from the Democratic Party to the Republican Party and became president emeritus at what became San Francisco State University.

 Student strike at San Francisco State College

-From November 1968 to March 1969, there was a student strike at San Francisco State College in order to establish an ethnic studies program.
-It was a major news event at the time and chapter in the radical history of the United States and the Bay Area.
-The strike was led by the Black Student Union, Third World Liberation Front supported by Students for a Democratic Society, the Black Panthers and the countercultural community.
+From November 1968 to March 1969, there was a student strike at San Francisco State College seeking to establish an ethnic studies program at the school.
+The strike was led by New Left organizations including the Black Student Union, the Third World Liberation Front, Students for a Democratic Society, the Black Panther Party, and the countercultural community.

-The students presented fifteen "non-negotiable demands", including a Black Studies department chaired by sociologist Nathan Hare independent of the university administration, open admission for all black students to "put an end to racism", and the unconditional, immediate end to the War in Vietnam and the university's involvement.
-It was threatened that if these demands were not immediately and completely satisfied the entire campus was to be forcibly shut down.
-Hayakawa became popular with conservative voters during this period after he pulled out the wires from the loudspeakers on a protesters' van at an outdoor rally.
-Hayakawa relented on December 6, 1968, and announced the creation of a Black Studies program at the university.
+The students presented fifteen "non-negotiable demands" to the administration, including the creation of a Black studies department independent of the university administration to be chaired by sociologist Nathan Hare, open admission for all black students to "put an end to racism", and the immediate end to the university's involvement in the Vietnam War; they threatened that, if these demands were not immediately and completely satisfied, the entire campus would be forcibly shut down.
+Hayakawa became popular with conservatives during this period after he pulled out the wires from the loudspeakers on a protesters' van at an outdoor rally.
+Hayakawa relented on December 6, 1968, and announced the creation of a Black studies program at the university chaired by Hare.